-- 2. Turn the Temperature Control Knob to BROIL.
+- 1. Arrange oven rack while oven is still cool.
+For rare meats, position the broiler pan closer to the element (upper position).
+For well-done foods such as chicken, lobster tails or thick cuts of meat, position the pan further from the element (to a lower position). - 2.
+Turn the Temperature Control Knob to BROIL.
 To sear rare steaks, allow the element to become red-hot-about 2 minutes-before placing food in oven. - 3.
-Place the grid on broiler pan, and then place the meat on the grid.
-DO NOT use broiler pan without the grid or cover the grid with aluminum foil.
+Place the grid on the left oven broiler pan, and then place the meat on the grid.
+DO NOT use the broiler pan without the grid or cover the grid with aluminum foil.
 The exposed fat could ignite. - 4.
-Place the pan on the oven rack.
+Place the side oven broiler pan on the oven rack.
 Close the oven door to the Broil Stop position while broiling (door opened about 2 inches). - 5.
 Broil on one side until food is browned; turn and cook on the other side.
 Season and serve.
 Note: Always pull the rack out to the stop position before turning or removing food. - 6.
 When broiling is finished, turn the Temperature Control Knob to OFF.